cnrv/rocket-chip-read/diplomacy/Resources.md

 + **bind** `(value: ResourceValue) => Unit`<br>
   Record a binding of "this -> value".
 A generic property.

+> These bind() functions are called by the binding callback functions
+> (Added by individual device using the ResourceBinding() object function into BindingScope.resourceBindingFns).
+> The BindingScope is stored in BindingScope.active, from which the bind() function gets scope.

 ### trait BindingScope
 *The bookkeeping database for a LazyModule that generates DTS.*
 *Coreplex modules are the only LazyModules that generate DTS.*